wentam/unified-inhibit/README.md

 Disables xautolocker while there is an active inhibit.
 This will capture the inhibit state from all interfaces.

-(inhibit-type specific flags are planned)
+--ia/--uia are shorthand for these flages.
+Inhibit-type specific flags are planned.
+Man page/docs don't exist yet.

 ## Donations
 Much of my time is volunteered towards open-source projects to improve the free software ecosystem